ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-DR. WOOD

-was, therefore, brought up the bay to the mouth of
-the Petapsco, where the flag vessel was kept under |
-the guns of a frigate, and he was compelled to wit-
-ness the bombardment of Fort M’Henry, which the |
-Admiral had boasted that he would carry in a few
-hours, and that the city must fall.
-He watched the
-flag at the fort through the whole day with an anxiety
-that can be better felt than described, until the night
-prevented him from seeing it.
-In the night he watch-
-ed the bomb-shells, and at early dawn his eye was
-again greeted by the proudly-waving flag of his |
-country.]

 O! say can you see, by the dawn’s early light,
 What so proudly we hail’d at the twilight’s last
 gleaming,